Islay Accommodation

 Rowan Cottage offers ample room for up to six people to enjoy a break on Islay.
 Modern furnishings, a rustic garden, and all the facilities you would expect to see in this type of accommodation are there.

-The cottage is set back from the coast on the isle of Islay, yet offers spectacular views over Loch Indaal.
+The cottage is set back from the coast on the Isle of Islay yet offers spectacular views over Loch Indaal.
 It is also almost halfway between Bowmore and Port Ellen, making it an easy trip to get to either along the high road between the two.

 The master bedroom includes an en suite, while two further bedrooms each have twin beds.
-There is also a master bathroom including a bath and shower for convenience.
+There is also a master bathroom, including a bath and shower for convenience.

 B&B Islay